-Here’s the good news: companies like byte, Candid, AlignerCo, and SmileDirectClub allow users to achieve impressive dental transformations from home for a fraction of the cost.
-That said, home alignment programs aren’t the right fit for every case of crossbite.
-This guide is your roadmap to the types of crossbite that are treatable with home aligners, the best home alignment services out there, and some alternatives if home alignment doesn’t work for you.
+Companies like Byte, Candid, AlignerCo, and SmileDirectClub allow users to straighten their teeth from home for a fraction of the cost of traditional treatment.
+That said, they’re not the right fit for every case of crossbite.
+This guide is your roadmap to the types of crossbite that home aligners can treat, the best home alignment services out there, and some alternatives if you don’t see one that will work for you.

 Table of Contents